-

 What Compensation Can You Seek in a Car Accident Claim?

 When suffering injuries in an auto accident, the compensation to which you may be entitled will depend on the circumstances of the accident and the extent of your injuries and damages.
 For example, cases involving catastrophic injuries may include irreversible spinal cord and brain damage.
 These injuries are enormously expensive to treat and can involve lifetime medical expenses and care.
-We have experience assessing the value of traumatic injuries as well as other damages that are not based on actual hospital or medical receipts.
+We have experience assessing the value of traumatic injuries as well as other damages that are not based on actual hospital or medical bills.

 Compensation can include both economic and non-economic damages.
 Economic damages are those that are generally based on invoices and bills while non-economic damages are those without a set value but equally as adverse or debilitating.